The Corn plant (Dracaena fragrans ) is a plant famous among plant lovers for its long yellow-striped leaves.

 Store-Bought Compost Vs. Homemade Compost for Corn Plant

-Whether to bring a compost from the store or prepare your compost at home must be a question lingering on your mind.
+Whether to bring a compost from the store or prepare the compost at home must be a question lingering on your mind.

 Look for the benefits and limitations of both below and decide for yourself.